becarpenter/book6/4. Security/Layer 2 considerations.md

 [Multicast efficiency](https://datatracker.ietf.org/doc/draft-vyncke-6man-mcast-not-efficient).
 ND DoS activity may be effective for that reason but the attacker should be local to the link.
 Hence, perimeter security may help.
-The multicast storm is less of a problem in a wireline environment because of MLD snooping typically implemented on the link
+The multicast storm is less of a problem in a wired environment because of MLD snooping typically implemented on the link
 ([RFC 4541](https://www.rfc-editor.org/info/rfc4541)).